How-to's and Support

 • Adopting a continuous integration/delivery pipeline is a common benefit of a DevOps adoption.
 Instead of manually deploying code to servers, your continuous deployment pipeline pushes that code out to the appropriate environment as soon as developers merge it.
 Pipeline as Code also configures those pipelines within the code repository, just like the service infrastructure and configuration above.

-Is Everything as Code Right for You?
+Is Everything as Code the Right Approach for You?

 If you’re thinking about EaC, it’s likely that you’re also thinking about how to manage features as they roll out.
 That’s where CloudBees brings a wealth of knowledge to the table.
 When you’re moving fast, you still need to be safe, and you still need to effectively experiment to find the best way to connect with your customers.
-Let CloudBees help you think about how you could adopt an EaC mindset in your business.
-You have everything to gain.

 This post was written by Eric Boersma.
 Eric is a software developer and development manager who's done everything from IT security in pharmaceuticals to writing intelligence software for the US government to building international development teams for non-profits.
 He loves to talk about the things he's learned along the way, and he enjoys listening to and learning from others as well.